spox/batali-infuse/README.md

 ### Least impact resolution

-Batali includes a "least impact" feature when resolving cookbooks.
+Batali includes a ["least impact"][2] feature when resolving cookbooks.
 This feature can be enabled when resolving cookbooks on the local node.
 The benefit of least impact updates is that nodes will not automatically request the latest version of a cookbook available if